nextleap-project/countermitm/source/new.rst

 Here is a conceptual step-by-step example of the proposed UI and administrative message workflow for establishing a secure contact between two contacts, Alice and Bob.

-1. Alice sends a bootstrap code to Bob via a trusted (Out-of-Band) channel.
+1. Alice sends a bootstrap code to Bob through a trusted (Out-of-Band) channel.
    The bootstrap code consists of:

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,